 It's time to talk gold.
 Don your miner's hat and lamp and descend 61 metres underground at Central Deborah Gold Mine, a real mine from the mid-1900s.
 Climb ladders, work a mine drill and search for gold – it's finder's keepers!

 Discover more tales of the city founded on one of the world's richest goldfields by sitting back on a historic Bendigo Tramways tram and visiting key local landmarks.

 You've well and truly earned a drink by now.
 Head to tiny Chancery Lane and grab a glass or two of a local drop at The Dispensary.

-Grab a Lekker bike from Quest Schaller Hotel and cycle to beautiful Lake Weeroona for breakfast.
+Grab a Lekker bike from Mercure Schaller Hotel and cycle to beautiful Lake Weeroona for breakfast.

 Head to the Golden Dragon Museum to discover the living history of the Chinese people of Bendigo from the gold rush to the present day.
 Then make your way to The Great Stupa, the largest Buddhist stupa (monument) outside of Asia and home to the largest gem quality Jade Buddha in the world.

 Alternatively, visit Bendigo Pottery to watch potters at work, or throw a pot yourself.